bulawebops/bulawebops/README.md

 - 👋 Hi, I’m @bula_webdev
-- 👀 I’m interested in Full Stack Development
+- 👀 Love Full Stack Development
-- 💞️ I’m looking to collaborate on things that create fun memories
+- 💞️ Discovering what AI has to offer
 - 📫 How to reach me at the beach

 <!---